IBM/model-evaluation-workbench/README.md

-## Deploy the application manually to local machine
+## 4. Deploy the application manually to local machine and Configure
+   * 4.1 Deploy the application to local machine manually
+   * 4.2 Configure the app with the available cognitive models

 - Launch Eclipse tool, under server tab add new Liberty Server and open the cloned reposirtory folder.
 ![](Images/Local_NewLibertyServer.png)